 What is your approach to working with a new client?

 I simply try to be as honest as I can.
 The beginning of a new business relationship is a lot like dating; it’s going to go a whole lot better if you can cut through the crap and be open to really communicating.
 When I come across someone who wants to approach every meeting as a hostile negotiation, we usually end up walking away from the project, because I know we are not going to be in a position to produce successful work.

 What are some of your goals for Station Four?

 We’re working on a fairly large application for managing our workflow and communication with clients called Lifecycle that I think will be huge for us.
 We’re also looking to bring in some more talented designers and developers to increase the diversity of perspectives and technologies that we apply to our work.

 What’s your next racing goal?

-I’d like to do a half-ironman late in 2013 and perhaps a marathon between then and now.
+I’d like to do a half-ironman in 2014 and perhaps a marathon between then and now.
 I had planned on doing a 70.3 this year but ended up putting my training on hold as my wife and I prepared for our first child.
 I’m just getting back into my regimen now.